Featured work

 What work best fits my skills

 While I can handle most general design and planning work, these are the types of work where I really stand out.
-(And if you're looking for someone to make slick on-brand interactions… I am not the person for you!)

 Complex software and systems design and planning